Arthritis Care

 When it comes to medication, think of each tablet as a tiny knight in shining armor, battling the dragons of arthritis pain and inflammation.

-From over-the-counter options like ibuprofen to prescription warriors like methotrexate, there’s a whole arsenal available.
+From over-the-counter options like ibuprofen to prescription warriors like methotrexate, or even nutritional supplements, there’s a whole arsenal available.

 The most effective medication?
 That’s a bit like asking which is the best flavor of ice cream – it varies from person to person.
-Your doctor can help you pick the right flavor for your arthritis management.
+Medical professionals can help you pick the right flavor for your arthritis management.

 Self-Help Strategies: Arthritis Self-Care